The Ministry of Industry and Trade proposes a “way out” for Vietnamese cassava exports

 Strengthening supply chain linkages among farmers, cooperatives, and processing and exporting enterprises is equally important.
 Sustainable linkage models can secure stable raw material supplies for enterprises while guaranteeing market access and reasonable prices for growers.
 Medium- and long-term contracts would help reduce seasonality and improve both efficiency and sustainability.

 Finally, reducing logistics costs is a crucial factor in enhancing competitiveness.
-Investment in storage and drying facilities, improved transport infrastructure, stronger market forecasting, and better export coordination capacity will enable enterprises to operate more proactively.
+Investment in storage and drying facilities, improved transport infrastructure, and stronger market forecasting will enable Vietnamese cassava enterprises to operate more proactively.
+In addition, enhanced export coordination capacity will further strengthen their ability to respond to market fluctuations.

 As cassava export volumes continue to rise, the sector faces a clear strategic turning point.
-Moving from raw material exports to higher-value, diversified products will determine whether Vietnam’s cassava industry can transform rapid quantitative growth into sustainable qualitative development in the years ahead.
+Moving from raw material exports to higher-value, diversified products will determine the future trajectory of Vietnam’s cassava industry.
+This transition will decide whether rapid quantitative growth can be transformed into sustainable qualitative development in the years ahead.

 Vietnamese source: https://congthuong.vn/bo-cong-thuong-de-xuat-loi-ra-cho-xuat-khau-san-440921.html